stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 You can filter the requested permissions with the following query parameters:

- - id=unr:id:1,urn:id:2 get the permissions targeting urn:id:1 and urn:id:2
+ - id=unr:id:1,urn:id:2 get the permissions targeting entities with id urn:id:1 and urn:id:2

  - assignee=my:assignee get the permissions assigned to “my:assignee”